KaraHowes/WeatherTrack/README.md

 * render differently depending on city conditions
 * would like to be able to add approx time for the forecast

+The "back" button in the results is a bit of a cheat; it merely refreshes the page.
+If I had more time, I would've structured the project differently so that the local storage would work correctly and one properly return to the search page.